cxjdavin/anfconv/README.md

 x1*x2 + x2*x3 + 1
 ```

-Running `./anfconv --elsimp -r readme.anf -a readme.anf.out` will apply ElimLin simplification to `readme.anf` and write it out to `readme.anf.out` as follows:
+Running `./indra --anfread readme.anf --anfwrite readme.anf.out --custom --elsimp` will apply only the ElimLin simplification (ignoring other processes that the tool offers) to `readme.anf` and write it out to `readme.anf.out`. `readme.anf.out` will then ßcontain the following:
 ```
-c -------------
-c Fixed values
+c Executed arguments: --anfread readme.anf --anfwrite readme.anf.out --custom --elsimp c ------------- c Fixed values c -------------
-c -------------